VistaCareTech/vistacare_communications_docs/docs/qgis_plugins/etls.md

 ## <img src="../_static/qgis_plugins/icons/etls/extract_and_pack.png" alt="Extract and Pack" width="24px"> Extract and Pack

-The Extract and Pack module as the name implies filters the selected layers by the feature in the boundary layer, extracts the information with the methods *intersect* or *within* and packs this data on a specific folder defined by the user.
+The **Extract and Pack** module as the name implies filters the selected layers by the feature in the boundary layer, extracts the information with the methods *intersect* or *within* and packs this data on a specific folder defined by the user.

 ### How It Works

 The following steps will allow you to execute the Extract and Pack functionality:

-1. On the VistaCare Communications Plugin go to `Tools --> Extract and Pack`.
+1. On the VistaCare Communications Plugin go to **ETLs --> Extract and Pack**.
 2. Fill the following options:

-    * Boundary Layer: A Polygon layer with the features will be used as a boundary.
+    * **Boundary Layer**: A Polygon layer with the features will be used as a boundary.
-    * Boundary Feature: Define the feature that will be the borders of the information extracted.
+    * **Boundary Feature**: Define the feature that will be the borders of the information extracted.
-    * Layers to Extract: Choose all the layers that are required to be exported.
+    * **Layers to Extract**: Choose all the layers that are required to be exported.
-    * Selection Type: Select one option to match the information (Intersect or Within).
+    * **Selection Type**: Select one option to match the information (Intersect or Within).
-    * Folder for export: Choose the place where they will be located the information extracted.
+    * **Folder for export**: Choose the place where they will be located the information extracted.

-3. Click on `OK` and wait until the module finishes the execution.
+3. Click on **OK** and wait until the module finishes the execution.

 <a class="" data-lightbox="Extract and Pack" href="../_static/qgis_plugins/etls/extract_and_pack.gif" title="Extract and Pack" data-title="Extract and Pack"><img src="../_static/qgis_plugins/etls/extract_and_pack.gif" class="align-center" width="800px" height="500px" alt="Extract and Pack">
 </a>